laradock/laradock/README.md

 - Easy switch between PHP versions: 7.0 - 5.6 - 5.5 - ...
 - Choose your favorite database engine: MySQL - Postgres - Redis - ...
 - Run your own combination of software's: PHP - NGINX - MySQL - ...
-- Everything runs on a separate container: PHP - NGINX - Postgres - Redis ...
+- Every software runs on a separate container: PHP - NGINX - ...
 - Easy to customize any container, with simple edit to the `dockerfile`.
-- All Images extends from the official base Image.
+- All Images extends from an official base Image.
 (Trusted base Images).
 - Pre-configured Nginx for Laravel.
 And very easy to update.
-- Using of a Data container, to keep the Data safe and access it anytime.
+- Using of a Data container, to keep the Data safe and accessible at anytime.
 - Easy to apply configurations inside containers.
-- Clean and well structured Docker files (`dockerfile`).
+- Clean and well structured Dockerfiles (`dockerfile`).
 - Latest version of the Docker Compose file (`docker-compose`).
 - Everything is visible and editable.
 - Best practices everywhere.